 In accordance with Montessori classroom design principles, classrooms shall allow a minimum of 35 square feet per student enrolled between the ages of 5 and 8.
 Ideally, but not required, classrooms for students between the ages of 9 and 12 allow 50 square feet per student enrolled.
 Classrooms shall provide an abundance of natural light from windows to the outdoor environment.
-The facility will accommodate the need for small kitchens and sinks in every_most classrooms.
+The facility shall accommodate the need for small kitchens and sinks in every classroom.
 The Charter Developers are currently exploring a variety of building options for the school to ensure sustainability of the program.
 The Charter Developers intend to build a permanent facility by 2015.
+Until financing can be secured for such a project, the school will likely lease a facility either from School District No. 93 or from a private entity.
+Details about the building plan are included in Appendix J.